Abinash2004/SimPulse/README.md

 # SimPulse 🔍

-**SimPulse** is a lightweight AI-powered semantic similarity engine designed to enhance claim verification in the **Smart Lost & Found System**.
+**SimPulse** is a lightweight AI-powered semantic similarity engine designed to enhance claim verification in the **Smart Lost & Found System** (Available in my Library).
 It uses sentence-transformer embeddings and a machine learning regressor to compare user-submitted claims with found item descriptions and return a match score.

 ---